Contents

 Writing and Reviewing Migration Scripts

-Autogeneration is a starting point, not a finished product.
-It detects a lot - new tables, removed tables, added or removed columns, changed column types (with caveats), added or removed indexes and unique constraints, and added or removed foreign keys.
-But it has blind spots.
+Autogen is a starting point, not a finished product.
+It catches a lot.
+New tables, removed tables, added or removed columns, changed column types (with caveats), added or removed indexes and unique constraints, and added or removed foreign keys.
+Still, it has blind spots.

 What Autogenerate Cannot Detect

-Autogenerate does not detect table renames (it sees a drop and a create), column renames (it sees a drop and an add, which loses data), changes to check constraints, changes to server defaults on existing columns, or PostgreSQL-specific features like ENUM type modifications.
+Autogen doesn’t catch table renames (it sees a drop and a create).
+It also misses column renames (it sees a drop and an add, which loses data), changes to check constraints, changes to server defaults on existing columns, and Postgres features like ENUM type changes.

 For column renames, write the migration manually: